jakelever/civicmine/README.md

 - v6 data release: change to Kindred's EntityRecognizer uses strict string matching instead of token matching, so results are minorly different
 - v11 data release: updated the Biowordlists to expand the drug name list
+- v22 data release: Reworked pipeline to use Biotext+snakemake instead of PubRunner.
+Prioritized using text from PMC.
+Also updated the Biowordlist

 ## Citing